 Many manufacturers will provide high-quality images, suitable for us in a product catalog.
 These can be easily resized in suitable image editing software, such as Adobe Photoshop, to provide multiple sizes for regular and zoom images.
 However, your site may benefit from professional and unique photographs of the items you carry.

-Consider the website Mad Cat Toys, which sells collectible and retro toys suitable for collectors as well as children.
+Consider the website Mad Cat Toys (site defunct, now), which sells collectible and retro toys suitable for collectors as well as children.
 The site has won several prestigious design awards, and one of the reasons for its appeal is the uniform look of the product photography.
 The products are photographed on a white background with a subtle shadow that gives the item dimension.
 If this site were to use stock images from various manufactures, the effect would be much more hodge-podge than it has now.

 Even if you use stock images, though, there are several ways you can use product photography to entice customers to place an order.